 Probability (finding a Z-score given a shaded area)

 Given the shaded area is .75.
-Find the z-score for area to the left of this shaded area using Negative Z score chart or technology.
-Z chart shows a Z score of -0.67 for a probability of .25
+Find the z-score for this area using Positive Z score chart or technology.
+Z chart shows a Z score of 0.67 for a probability of .75